zcvele/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises.md

 ### Step 3: Create and enable a Partner Application for Skype for Business Online

-Create a new partner application and will use the account you just created.
+Create a new partner application and use the account you created.
 Run the following command in the Exchange PowerShell in your on-premises Exchange organization.

 ```powershell
 New-PartnerApplication -Name SfBOnline -ApplicationIdentifier 00000004-0000-0ff1-ce00-000000000000 -Enabled $True -LinkedAccount $user.Identity